indimail/indimail-virtualdomains/.github/README-indimail.md

 	You can also add mechanisms to trust known mail servers like backup MX servers, though I suggest that you should at least also use [tcprules(1)](https://github.com/indimail/indimail-mta/wiki/tcprules.1) or <b>envrules</b> (to modify <b>SPFBEHAVIOR</b>).

 * <b>spfguess</b> You can specify a line with guess rules.
 Guess rules means: Rules that are used if the domain doesn't publish SPF rules.
 The local spfrules are always executed afterwards.
 It is suggested to use <i>a/24 mx/24 ptr</i>.
 This isn't needed but generally gives good results (for spam filters scoring Received-SPF lines).
-The filename can be overriden by <b>SPFGUESS</b> environment variable.
+The filename can be overridden by *SPFGUESS** environment variable.

 * <b>spfexp</b> You can override the default SPF explanation if you want.
 The explanation is the line returned to the SMTP sender when a mail is rejected at the SMTP level.
 You can use macro expansion.
 If a domain specifies its own explanation it is going to be used instead.